Detour (1945 film)

-Detour is a 1945 American independent film noir directed by Edgar G. Ulmer starring Tom Neal and Ann Savage.
-The screenplay was adapted by Martin Goldsmith and Martin Mooney (uncredited) from Goldsmith's 1939 novel of the same title, and released by the Producers Releasing Corporation, one of the so-called Poverty Row film studios in mid-20th-century Hollywood.
+Detour is a 1945 American independent film noir directed by Edgar G. Ulmer and starring Tom Neal and Ann Savage.
+The screenplay was adapted by Martin Goldsmith and an uncredited Martin Mooney from Goldsmith's 1939 novel of the same title, and released by the Producers Releasing Corporation, one of the so-called Poverty Row film studios in mid-20th-century Hollywood.

-In 1992, Detour was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 The film, which today is in the public domain and freely available for viewing at various online sources, was restored by the Academy Film Archive in 2018.
 In April that year, the 4K restoration premiered in Los Angeles at the TCM Festival.
-A Blu-Ray and DVD was released in March 2019 from the Criterion Collection.
+In 1992, Detour was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".